aseichter2007/ClipboardConqueror/readme.md

-LLMs are powerful tools but it's important to understand how they work.The input text is vectorized and put through matrix transformations and a big complex vector is built, and then each word is added to that vector and as it is chosen in turn one at a time, with some randomity to get better speech flavor, until the next probable token is a stop token or max length is exceeded.
+LLMs are powerful tools but it's important to understand how they work.
+The input text is vectorized and put through matrix transformations and a big complex vector is built, and then each word is added to that vector as it is chosen in turn one at a time, with some randomity to get better speech flavor, until the next probable token is a stop token or max length is exceeded.

 In an LLM every word is a cloud of numbers that represent how that token relates to every other and some phrase structures or collections of tokens.
 By turning words into numbers, we can then beat them with math and determine which tokens probably are appropriate to go next.